Kiuwan logo

 Shield Apps

-While developers strive for transparent and readable code within the DevOps team, delivering clean code to the world at large is another matter altogether.
-Teams who do this serve up a smorgasbord of hacking opportunities to malicious actors.
+While developers strive for transparent and readable code within the DevOps team, delivering clean code to the world is another matter.
+Teams who do this offer a smorgasbord of hacking opportunities to malicious actors.
 Few things are more appealing to a hacker than crisp, clean code.
 Obfuscation tools like PreEmptive make code indecipherable to outside elements, so codebases are as secure as they are clean.

 Automate code analysis

-Codebase almost always includes third-party or open-source code.
-One source estimates that 96% of software product includes open-source components.
-Manually digging through messy, open-source code is tedious, time-consuming, and inefficient.
+The codebase almost always includes third-party or open-source code.
+One source estimates that 96% of software products include open-source components.
+Digging through messy, open-source code is tedious, time-consuming, and inefficient.
 Automated code scanning with SCA detects vulnerabilities and risks in open-source code much faster and more easily.

 Clean code is about writing code that’s easy to read and maintain and lays a foundation for software security and quality, and Kiuwan can help.
 Kiuwan is built on the principles of the ISO 25000 standard, which means that it doesn’t just identify security vulnerabilities; it reduces technical debt and elevates the quality of your applications.